marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

  ## Details
 Before coming here to get backdated timeline tweets, you might have gone to Twitter to create a Developer account, before the sad reality dawns on you that you can not mine tweets older than 7 days, using twitter's rest API, unless you pay and even when you do, you are restricted to a limit of 100 tweets daily.
 Just how slow would that be if you intend to mine say 10 years worth of textual big data for data analysis.
 You might have also tried "Googling" some other methods to mine old tweets, you might have seen different sites, libraries or tools you didnt know how to use, and all sorts of confusing information on the web.
 This modified getoldtweets3 library helps you download backdated-timeline twitter data easily and without hassles from command line, either on windows OS, ubuntu-linux OS, or Mac OS.
 You only need to have python installed on your machine as the primary prerequisite.
-You also need to set the environment variable path for Python or better still install python in such a way that you can call it from the command line. [check here to see how you can do that easily](https://stackoverflow.com/posts/54934172/)
+You also need to set the environment variable path for Python or better still, install Python in such a way that you can call it from the command line or Terminal. [check here to see how you can do that easily](https://stackoverflow.com/posts/54934172/)

 ## Prerequisites